 - Dates help to drive the placement of the theme in different reports:

-- Development Step is a part of a value stream and is used to provide a continuous flow of value through the agile process.
+- Development Step is a part of a process flow and is used to provide a continuous flow of value through the agile process.
 It depends on the program you select.
-You can learn more about value streams in the topic Create Value Streams.
-If the Map Process Steps to States option on the Value Stream page is enabled, then when you set a process step and save the feature, the state will be changed based on its association with the process step.
+You can learn more about process flows in the topic Create Process Flows.
+If the Map Process Steps to States option on the Process Flows page is enabled, then when you set a process step and save the feature, the state will be changed based on its association with the process step.

 - Major Theme identifies the theme as a major theme.
 This identification is used in the Theme Rank report.